Scale of justice next to a wooden gavel.

 • Distress Scale: Indicate the degree of pain you experience with specific movements or activities.
 For example, the 0-10 pain scale is zero for no pain and 10 for a broken bone.

 Arrive at your hearing early.
+Being on-time is crucial.
 These are the disability benefits you have waited years to obtain; do not let traffic or unforeseen circumstances get in the way.
 Bring valid identification and leave your guns, knives, etc. at home.
 The clerk might have you fill out a couple of simple forms, and once your hearing starts, you will be escorted into a conference room.

-Get Help From an Expert Attorney: Claim Your SSDI Benefits
+Get Help From an Expert Social Security Lawyer: Claim Your SSDI Benefits